Google Launches Agent Payments Protocol (AP2) To Power AI-Driven Commerce

 Solving The Trust Problem In Agent-Led Payments

 AI agents are already capable of researching, recommending, and even purchasing on behalf of users.
-This shift raises fundamental issues of authorization, authenticity, and accountability.
-AP2 addresses them with a mandate-based system:
+AP2 addresses this with a mandate-based system:

 - Intent Mandates record a user's instructions, such as setting spending limits or product preferences.